loftwah/wp-crud-project-plugin-with-vuejs/README.md

-# WP CRUD Project With vue
+# WP CRUD Project With Vue

 #### A simple CRUD plugin for WordPress using vue js.